Use the System Shell to support your customers

 - Clear Output – clears the current output of the shell.

-- Run Local Batch to execute a script loaded from the technician’s computer.
+- Run > Run Local Batch – executes a script loaded from the technician’s computer.
 This is compatible with any Windows Scripting Host languages.

-- Start Interactive Command Prompt – launch a real-time command line environment.
+- Start Interactive Command Prompt – launches real-time command line environment.

-- Start Interactive PowerShell – launch areal-time PowerShell environment.
+- Start Interactive PowerShell – launches real-time PowerShell environment.

 For the Mac Remote Viewer, these options are available by clicking End at the bottom of the System Shell window.